-Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 177637.
+Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 176180.

-Applicants should ask two referees to send their letters of reference DIRECTLY to the Recruitment Coordinator, email: references@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 177637.
+Applicants should ask their referees to send their letters of reference DIRECTLY to the Recruitment Coordinator, email: references@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 176180.

 Referees should preferably not, all be from the same institution and whenever possible one should be the applicant's current, or most recent, supervisor.
-(NOTE: reference letters must be emailed to references@maths.ox.ac.uk by your referees by the closing date for your application to be complete.
-We do not send links to referees to collect references)
+(NOTE: reference letters must be received from your referees by the closing date for your application to be complete.)